Crepitus of the Knee

 Schedule Your Appointment with SPORT Today

 Whether you’re recovering from an injury, making changes after surgery, or coming in for an examination, our SPORT orthopedic specialists are here for you.
 If you experience any pain, swelling, or discomfort that keeps you from living your active lifestyle, we have customizable treatment plans to fit your schedule.
 We’re committed to lasting recovery for every patient, and we offer only the best in orthopedic care.
-From our 50 years of combined experience, we’ve helped thousands of patients with hundreds of different problems.
+From our 50 years of combined experience, we’ve helped thousands of patients with hundreds of different problems, including knee clicking and knee instability.
 To schedule your appointment with an orthopedic specialist, call 469-200-2832, or fill out our online intake form.